On the Feasibility of Multi-Mode Antennas in UWB and IoT Applications below 10 GHz: Baseband System Architecture

 \subsubsection{Spatial Filtering Approach}

 Given an array based on identical multi-mode antenna elements, in the first setup all ports employing the same set of modes are connected to form a sub-array.
+Recall that the RF chains are only connected to a part of the available ports.
 The spatial characteristics of the structure are used to increase systems performance.
-This allows simple calculation of the array factor, since simple uniform linear array (ULA) processing can be used if the multi-mode antenna elements are uniformly spaced.
+This allows simple calculation of the array factor, since simple uniform linear/planar array (ULA/UPA) processing can be used if the multi-mode antenna elements are uniformly spaced.
 Ideally, the array characteristics are employed in order to suppress undesired sidelobes of the chosen group of modes.
 Therefore, this technique is referred to as spatial filtering.